 From your first credit card to your last student loan, you’ve been gathering a credit history — and with it, a credit score.
 Ranging from 300 to 850, the higher your number the better when shopping around for the best mortgage rate.
 Check your credit score now and hope it’s above 740 as that could lend itself to landing you a lower mortgage rate.

 While you’ve already saved up enough for a down payment on your first home, have you thought about unforeseen costs?
-Now’s the time to bulk up that bank account for emergency fees, property taxes, home inspections and mortgage applications costs.
-Since we’re in the holiday season, consider asking loved ones to skip the presents and help out with a house-buying fund instead.
+Now’s the time to bulk up that bank account for emergency fees, property taxes, home inspections and mortgage application costs.
+Since we’re in the holiday season, consider asking loved ones to skip the presents and help out with a house-buying fund.

-Depending on the financial landscape each year, prime mortgage interest rates go up and down — for 2019, they’re predicted to rise.
-Your rate will depend on a lot of different factors such your overall debt load, value of assets, and length of mortgage.
+Depending on the financial landscape each year, prime mortgage rates go up and down — for 2019, they’re predicted to rise.
+Your rate will depend on a lot of different factors such as your overall debt load, value of assets and length of mortgage.
 Look at the current rates and calculate what monthly payments you could afford for your first home using an online mortgage calculator.

 Lend Me Your Ear